Skip to main content

 Share to

-There is a growing interest for biostimulants in the agricultural world as the trend towards increased sustainability and reduced dependency on petrochemicals accelerates.
-In this fast-evolving landscape, replacing chemicals that protect crops by killing what might harm them with innovative products that make seedlings more resistant is a promising tool to enable sustainable agricultural practices that preserve ecosystems while continuing to feed a growing global population.
+There is a growing interest in biostimulants in the agricultural world as the trend toward increased sustainability and reduced dependency on petrochemicals accelerates.
+In this fast evolving landscape, replacing crop protection methods based on eliminating threats with innovative solutions that make seedlings more resistant is a promising way to enable sustainable agricultural practices that preserve ecosystems while continuing to feed a growing global population.

 Biostimulants for healthier crops

-The idea is simple: to incorporate biostimulants in seed coatings that will help them germinate faster and stronger, thus reducing the need for chemical protection against diseases and pests during the plant’s growth stages – but the technologies and modes of action are new and diverse.
+The idea is simple: incorporate biostimulants in seed coatings that help seeds germinate faster and stronger, reducing the need for chemical protection against diseases and pests during the plant’s growth stages.
+Yet while the concept is straightforward, the technologies and modes of action behind these solutions are new and diverse.

-Based on microorganisms (yeast, fungi, microbials), natural extracts, minerals, etc., biostimulants come in different forms and with varying modes of action, making this one of the most active and innovative fields in agritech today.
-A myriad of players, from start-ups to agrochemicals giants, are in a race to bring to farmers innovative solutions as an alternative to traditional pesticides, which are being pushed out by tightening environmental regulations and increasingly discerning consumers.
+Based on microorganisms such as yeast, fungi and microbials, as well as natural extracts and minerals, biostimulants come in many forms with varying modes of action.
+This diversity makes seed care one of the most active and innovative fields in agritech today.
+A wide range of players, from startups to agrochemical giants, are racing to bring farmers innovative alternatives to traditional pesticides, which are being pushed out by tightening environmental regulations and increasingly discerning consumers.

 A top tier global producer of seed coatings

-The flagship product range in the newly acquired portfolio has been well known to the industry under the Peridiam® brand – “’diam’ is for ‘diamond,’ because seed coatings are shiny, slick and offer a perfect surface finish along with excellent adhesion, in many ways similar to formulating nail polish,” adds Antoine.
-Peridiam® is in the process of being fully integrated into Solvay’s Seed Care offering: “we’re going to develop 2-in-1 products combining Peridiam® coatings with biostimulants, as well as recommendations for customers who make their own formulations.”
-Simultaneously, R&D teams are also working to transition the range towards biodegradable coatings.
+The flagship product range in the acquired portfolio has long been known to the industry under the Peridiam® brand.
+Diam is for diamond, because seed coatings are shiny, slick and offer a perfect surface finish along with excellent adhesion, in many ways similar to formulating nail polish.